 Shop till you Drop

-As well as offering an eclectic mix of shops in the compact city centre, Newcastle is also just a short bus ride from Europe’s biggest indoor shopping centre, intu Metrocentre in Gateshead.
-Hop on the 100 service from the bus stop opposite Grey’s Monument in the heart of the city and you’ll arrive at the shopping Mecca within minutes.
+As well as offering an eclectic mix of shops and a unique covered market in the compact city centre, Newcastle is also just a short bus ride from Europe’s biggest indoor shopping centre, intu Metrocentre in Gateshead.
+Hop on the bus on Blackett Street near Grey’s Monument in the heart of the city and you’ll arrive at the shopping Mecca within minutes.
 There are hundreds of famous retailers, dozens of amazing places to eat plus a state of the art IMAX cinema.

 A Leisurely Lunch

 You really are spoilt for choice when it comes to choosing somewhere for lunch, Newcastle city centre is foodie heaven and there are fabulous cafes, bistros and restaurants on every corner!
 Current favourites include The Herb Garden, a pizza place famous for its eye-catching wall of herbs growing free from pesticides in metal cylinders, Bierrex which will make you drool when you smell the slow cooked meat being prepared in the wood fired smoker and Kafe Neon which is a chilled out Greek bistro with a holiday vibe on the Bigg Market.
 There really aren’t many eateries I’d tell you to avoid so have fun wandering around the city till you find one you fancy.